 Typically, the steeply pitched roofs are designed for heavy snow areas where some building departments may require a steeper pitch for enhanced run-off; however, the pitch requirement usually applies to building materials other than steel.
-With a pre-engineered steel building, the MBS (Metal Building Software) factors in the following: roof pitch, distance of column spacing and psi strength of the steel used – so that a 1:12 roof pitch building can be designed to handle a 60 lb. roof snow load equally as a 4:12 pitch.
+With a pre-engineered steel building, the MBS (Metal Building Software) factors in the following: roof pitch, the distance of column spacing, and psi strength of the steel used – so that a 1:12 roof pitch building can be designed to handle a 60 lb. roof snow load equally as a 4:12 pitch.

 Roof Pitch Choice

 With this in mind, most customers determine their roof pitch based on

 1) Preference of a particular roof pitch appearance,

 2) Whether or not the roof is colored, and/or